Friday 16 February 1940

 Royal Air Force: Royal Air Force Hurricanes and Spitfires are converting over to 100 octane fuel.
 This gives them a performance boost by increasing engine power by raising the boost to +12 lb/sq.in.
 Every little bit helps against the equally matched Bf 109s, though the Bf 109s as yet cannot make it to Great Britain.
 No. 602's Operations Record Book notes today that "100 octane fuel now in all aircraft."

-British Homefront: The British authorities crack down on "steakeasies," which are unauthorized slaughterhouses circumventing the rationing process.
+British Homefront: The British authorities stage a crackdown on "steakeasies" (like "speakeasies" during Prohibition) which are unauthorized slaughterhouses circumventing the rationing process.

 |Flag-draped coffins containing German dead are brought ashore for burial after the Altmark Incident in Jossingfjord, Norway.|